 NVHS students met up at the flagpole and began their walk at 7:25 a.m. on the main street while chanting with cars honking along to show their support.
 The walkout was aimed at bringing attention to the situation in Palestine.

-“We wanted to spread awareness because the things going on in Palestine aren’t being shown on mainstream media,” Alisha Sethi said.
+“We wanted to spread awareness because the things going on in Palestine aren’t being shown on mainstream media,” Alisha said.
 “The point of the walkout is to cause a disruption and show the severity of what’s going on.”

 The ongoing conflict between Israel and Palestine has sparked discourse worldwide.
 According to the Associated Press, on Oct.
-7, Hamas militants invaded Israel initiating a war between them.
+7, Hamas militants invaded Israel, initiating a war between them.
 Since then, more than 33,137 Palestinians in Gaza and approximately 1,400 Israelis have lost their lives.

-“The name walkout is intimidating to many students, therefore many individuals didn’t want to go because they didn’t want to face potential consequences,” Lu said.”However, as US citizens, we have the right to freedom of speech, so having local opinions like these is important to educate the community.”
+“The name walkout is intimidating to many students, therefore, many individuals didn’t want to go because they didn’t want to face potential consequences,” Lu said.”However, as US citizens, we have the right to freedom of speech, so having local opinions like these is important to educate the community.”

 Neuqua Valley principal Lance Fuhrer didn’t respond to a request for an interview.
 Shortly after the protest, Fuhrer released a statement to clarify his stance.